 Federation provides your organization with the ability to communicate with other organizations to share IM and presence.
 In Teams federation is on by default.
 However, tenant admins have the ability to control federation through the Microsoft 365 admin center.

 Addressing threats to Teams Meetings

-Enabling external users to participate in Teams meetings can be useful, but entails some security risks.
-To address these risks, Teams uses the following safeguards:
+Letting external users participate in Teams meetings can be useful, but also brings up some security risks.
+To address these risks, Teams uses these safeguards:

 For more information on Guest and External Access in Teams, see this article.
 It covers what features guest or external users can expect to see and use when they login to Teams.